HEADLINES: World & national news to state & local news - Knox TN Today

 Kickin’ It with Kincannon City of Knoxville Mayor Indya Kincannon shares a monthly podcast with the community.
 See the podcast here: Kickin’ It with Kincannon.

-Weather: Mild temps and clear skies According to the National Weather Service, today will be mostly sunny, with a high near 81.
-Tonight will be calm and clear with a low around 55.
+Weather: Mid 80s with a slight chance of rain According to the National Weather Service, today has a slight chance of showers before 8 a.m., then a chance of showers and thunderstorms after 2, with a high near 83.
+Tonight, rain chances increase with a low of 67.

-Knoxville/Knox County Planning Commission meets the second Thursday of each month.
-Find the agenda, minutes, and other information here.
+Knoxville/ Knox County Planning Commission meets the second Thursday of each month.
+Find agenda, minutes, and information here.

 Public Safety Personnel: Keep up with the latest news from Knoxville Police Department, Knox County Sheriff’s Office, Fire Department- City of Knoxville, and Rural Metro Fire.